Frederic R. Harris

 Rear Admiral Frederic R. Harris (April 10, 1875 – July 20, 1949), of New York City, was a naval engineer specializing in docks and port facilities.
 He was also a philatelist who amassed some of the finest collections in philatelic history.

 Early life

 Harris went to public schools and then the College of the City of New York.
 He transferred to the Stevens Institute of Technology, graduating in 1896 with a degree in mechanical engineering, although his focus was in civil engineering.

-He was a very outgoing person - active in a number of organizations at Stevens – Business Manager and Editor for “Stevens Life”, President of Steven’s debating society, Chairman of the junior ball committee, Member of the chess club and engineering society, and business manager of the Glee, Banjo and Mandolin clubs.

-After graduation he worked for several engineering companies doing design and project management - demanding and highly visible jobs for a young engineer.
+He was active in many extra-curricular activities at Stevens.

 Naval career

 In 1903 he decided to join the US Navy, entering with a rank of Lt (JG) in the Navy Civil Engineer Corps (CEC).
 He was immediately assigned to projects at the New York Navy Yard as Assistant Engineer, rebuilding dry dock #2 and other facilities.

 He was assigned as principal assistant in charge of construction in Charleston Navy Yard.
 The contractor was attempting to use sub-grade materials and threatened him with transfer if he didn’t allow the use of these materials.
 He stood his ground, and was subsequently transferred to Key West.
 But local papers focused on the story of a young man doing his best for the country and that got the attention of President Theodore Roosevelt – the orders were rescinded and the company backed down.
 Harris continued to do exemplary work at Charleston.

 In the early 1910’s, two major dry dock projects were beset with problems.
 The “Hoodoo Dry Dock” at the Brooklyn Navy Yard had a major structure failure during construction.
 Several methods had been tried, unsuccessfully.
 Harris was consulted and he recommended a heavy reinforced concrete solution for building on deep shifting sands.
 The solution worked, and the dry dock was completed in 1912.

 In the second case, problems were encountered in the construction of the new Dry Dock No. 1 at Pearl Harbor, Hawaii.
 This was to be a 1001’ dock with a 32’ depth of water to the keel blocks, again with major hydrostatic design issues.
 Harris was a member of a consulting team led by Alfred Nobel (the American engineer), and he provided the key ideas and insights to resolve the issue and successfully complete the dock.
 This dock was of course very important in recovering from the Japanese bombing attack on Dec 7, 1941, when 7 battleships were sunk or damaged.
 Several of the battleships were raised and partially repaired in the Dock #1 before going to the west coast for complete repairs.